(Tutorial) Make a sample reply bot using Node.js

 # Before you start

-Run this command and log in to the Heroku CLI.
-Open a terminal or command line tool.
+Log in to the Heroku CLI.
+Run this command in your terminal or command line tool.

 heroku login